 A neck lift will give you a smoother, more toned appearance to the skin under your chin and the neck area that has lost its elasticity.

-Immediately under the skin of your neck is the platysma muscle, which you can easily see in a mirror when you clench your teeth and tighten your jaw.
+Immediately under the skin of your neck is the platysma muscle, which you can see in a mirror when you clench your teeth.
 When you are young, this paired muscle meets in the midline below your chin.
-As you age however, the right and left sides of the platysma often separate, producing vertical 'cords' in the anterior neck.
-The platysma can be divided anteriorly and tightened during Neck Lift cosmetic surgery to permanently eliminate these 'cords' and improve your neck contour.
-Once tightened in the midline below your chin, lateral traction on the platysma creates a 'sling’, which elevates the soft tissues below your jawline.
-Whether you have acquired excess skin and fat beneath your chin as a result of genetics, advancing age, or weight loss, Neck Lift surgery can be the perfect solution for you.
+As you age, the right and left sides of the platysma often separate, producing vertical 'cords' in the anterior neck.
+The platysma can be divided and tightened during Neck Lift cosmetic surgery.
+This helps permanently remove these 'cords' and improve your neck contour.
+Once tightened in the midline below your chin, lateral traction on the platysma creates a 'sling".
+It is this sling that elevates the soft tissues below your jawline.
+So if you have excess skin and fat beneath your chin as a result of genetics, advancing age, or weight loss, Neck Lift surgery can be the perfect solution.

 Dr. Moelleken's version of the interlacing neck lift is called the Neck-Lace, a procedure he created.
 This technique helps increase the firmness of your neck under your chin.
 As people age, many complain of a sagging neck, and the necklace procedure involves a small incision under your chin area.
 Like the liposuction technique, deposits are taken out of your jaw.
 These deposits cause sagging, and when removed, will improve the tightness of your neck skin.